-"Thank you for talking about it and let's also mention chemtrails.
-That's also a weather modification program that you can read about.
-Chemtrails.
-Like here in Hawaii where I live they spray, look up in the sky at what they're spraying up there.
-There are movies too called 'What are they spraying and why are they spraying?', you need to just get some awareness if you haven't any, you might be interested in those things."
+“Thank you for talking about it.
+And also let’s mention chemtrails.
+That’s also a weather modification program that you can read about, chemtrails.
+Like here in Hawai`i where I live they spray — look up in the sky at what they’re spraying up there.
+There are movies too called ‘What are they spraying and why are they spraying?’
+You should just get some awareness if you haven’t any, you might be interested in those things.”

-We're speaking with Roseanne Barr, the writer and comedienne who is running on the Peace and Freedom Party ticket for President in Florida.
-We're going to go now to Phil in Pinellas County.
+We’re speaking with Roseanne Barr, the writer and comedian is running on the Peace and Freedom Party ticket for President in Florida.
+We’re going to go now to Phil in Pinellas County.
 Hi Phil.
 Phil, are you there?
-All right, let's try John In Brandon.
+All right, let’s try John In Brandon.
 Hi John.

 Hello.
-Hello Ms. Barr, when you get elected we're going to have 3 hour State of the Union speeches.
-Hey, what I wanted to ask you, I think Joe Biden is the biggest buffoon in America.
-He's a low grade moron, can I have your opinion on that?
+Hello Ms. Barr, when you get elected we’re going to have three-hour State of the Union speeches.
+[Laughter] Hey, what I wanted to ask you, I think Joe Biden is the biggest buffoon in America.
+He’s a low-grade moron, can I have your opinion on that?

 Thank you for that call, John.
 Let’s try Sam in Brandon.
 Hi Sam.

 I am truly disgusted.
-You all continue to have liberal loony bins on your radio show.
+You all continue to host these liberal loony bins on your radio show.
 I just want to make one question here.
-This is so unamerican I can't wait for Romney to take control.
-We're going to take America back.
+This is so unamerican I can’t wait for Romney to take control and take back this country.